 Check your area listings to see if you have a similar pet after-care facility near you offering the services you need after the loss of a dog.

-Another great source of information on pet loss is at Pet Loss Matters which is operated by Bunny Hankers out of the UK a pet owner who has spent the last few years researching everything she needed about pet loss.
+Another great source of information on pet loss is at Pet Loss Matters, operated by Bunny Hankers out of the UK.

 Pet Loss Poem